Children with High Lp(a)

 The first thing you should do is take a deep breath.
 Remind yourself that genetics are not your fault.
 You probably passed many wonderful traits on to your child.

 You’re also living in a time of tremendous research on Lp(a).
-While there are not any Lp(a) lowering medications right now, there are three in clinical trials.
+While there are not any Lp(a) lowering medications right now, there are several in clinical trials.
 You have knowledge, and knowledge is power.

 Another step you can take is to develop a healthy eating plan for your entire family.
 You can also make a family commitment to lifelong exercise.